malteprinzler/VisualFashionAttributePrediction/README.md

 ## Model Architecture + Training
 The model architecture consists of a standard ResNet50 body that was pretrained on ImageNet and is provided by pytorch.
 I replaced the fully connected head by a fully connected output layer of shape (2048[output of resnet_body] x 228[number of different features]).
 As we have a situation in which multiple features can be right for the same samples, instead of a crossentropy loss, I use a 228-dimensional binary cross entropy loss.I chose to use a standard Adam optimizer with default parameters and leave it to pycharm lightning to take care of the learning rate schedule.

 I used random color jitter and random horizontal flipping as image augmentation techniques (provided by torchvision.transforms).
-The images from the iMaterialist Dataset are augmented, normalized and resized to (512x512).
+The images from the iMaterialist Dataset are augmented, normalized (offset: [0.6765, 0.6347, 0.6207], std=[0.3284, 0.3371, 0.3379]) and resized to (512x512).

 I trained the model on 4 nvidia 2080ti gpus with a memory of 11 gb each which allowed me to use a mini batch size of 12.
 The model converged after 4 epochs (~ 1 day of training).